BlackRose-000/Dank/README.md

 # Dank-Memer-Bot
-It is a bot that will help you get more dank memer coins buy typing for you
+It is a bot that plays dankmemr for you there is a 1% chance you will get banned